Pretend

 The Navigation Panel on the left-hand side lets you organize and move around your Story Groups and different scenes that have been created for your project.
 Select a scene or Story Group to jump to that part of your script in the Text Editor.

-The show title is at the top of the Story Group stack, you can change the show title by selecting it and pressing “Enter.”
+The show title is at the top of the Story Group stack, you can change the show title by selecting it, double-clicking to got into edit mode, renaming the show and pressing “Enter.”

 You can also move your scenes and Story Groups around by selecting and dragging them to where you would like for them to be.
 These changes will be represented in your script as well as in your Library structure.